albertarielw/MiniOS/notes/v2_notes.md

 interrupt number -> IDT entry index 0 - 21 used by x86, 22 - 31 reserved, 32 - 255 system programmers can use

 IDTR (similar to GDTR): lidt means load IDT

+# Progenitor

+1. Intro

+Write OS in 32 bit protected mode.
+In x86 to switch from real to protected, the GDT should be initialized and loaded up

+in 32 bit protected mode, can use C compiler and runs C code but cannot use BIOS services (e.g. use BIOS to print on screen) -> use VGA to print to memory

+our progenitor has bootloader + kernel with 2 parts: starter written in assembly which loads and initialize GDT, convert real mode -> protected mode, prepare for our C kernel + main kernel